With all the reports and research that we read, it takes a lot to stagger us.

 We wrote about it in the last post but we can’t get it out of our minds.
 The report means that we not only are not in the same category as Nashville, Jacksonville, Indianapolis, Louisville, Birmingham and Raleigh, we are in a group of cities that are considered third or even fourth tier.

 We don’t intend to demean the other cities, but we were never aspiring to compete with Shreveport.
 While we have been outspoken in our concern about the economic trends of Memphis, we’ve concluded previously that our city has no margin for error and that we have to do an awful lot of things right.
 The report by the New York Federal Reserve staff suggest that we were too optimistic.

 Shreveport Isn’t So Bad

-For years, the head of the Airport Authority has said that without FedEx, we’re Shreveport.
+For years, the chairman of the Airport Authority has said that without FedEx, we’re Shreveport.
 Well, it turns out that even with FedEx, we’re in company with Shreveport.

 In other words, it’s time to end the sound bites in favor of sound policies, because we’ll need them to climb out of where we are.

 We’ve written reams about the importance of skilled, educated workers in a knowledge economy, and the New York report set out to measure “knowledge in cities” and “these knowledge-based clusters help explain the types of regions that have levels of economic development that exceed, or fall short of, other places with similar amounts of college attainment.”

 Our grouping with Shreveport calls for a fundamental rethinking of our economic development strategies.
 Yes, we have a decade of negative trend lines that should have shaken us into action, but this report is the straw that broke the camel’s back.